 What Can We Do?

-In this post we looked at three studies that tried to understand how societies reacted to difficult events which endangered their population.
-All three highlight participation, inclusion and democracy as being important to have a resilient society.
+In this post we looked at several studies that tried to understand how societies reacted to difficult events which endangered their population.
+All highlight participation, inclusion and democracy as being important to have a resilient society.
 Of all the factors considered, those came out on top.
 I cannot give you a specific number like “democracy decreases the risk of collapse by “x” %”, but I still think that the evidence is strong.
 Especially, as clear mechanisms exist on how democracy, inclusion and participation lead to more resilience.
 People are more able to voice grievances, are much more willing to help each other and the state has a stronger incentive to take care of everyone.

 What kinds of concrete adaptations do these studies suggest we should seek to implement?
 Peregrine (the study on Late Antiquity Little Ice Age resilience) proposes some very small-scale interventions; for example that local disaster management officials should regularly talk to their community members.
 For me, the results seem to call for different, bigger interventions like expanding democracy globally or making sure that our societies are inclusive enough to give everyone the chance of participation, for example by improving the rights of minorities (which was one of the ways participation was measured in Allen et al. 2022).
 However, in his 2018 study Peregrine proposes exactly that.
 The last study by Lin adds an important caveat that to really reap the benefits of participation, you also need a strong state to implement the measures needed to make life save for everyone.
 This also implies to me that neoliberalism could be a risk factor for societal collapse, as neoliberalism has tended to erode state capacity, for example, by offloading duties of the state to private actors and reducing the tax base to fund government operations (Hamm et al., 2012).